 Notably, this business model can also be done on a standalone hourly basis, but hourly models make prices highly salient and can cause clients to keep questioning whether each problem/question they have is really worth being "on the clock" for an answer; by contrast, a retainer model encourages clients to keep asking questions and utilizing your services (since it's part of the retainer anyway), helping to ensure that once clients are set up for an automatic recurring retainer charge (either via bank draft or credit card), they remain happy and well-served clients for the long run.

-As with a typical retainer arrangement, services would be provided on an as-needed basis with clients, anticipating some busy points at the end of the year (reviewing employee benefits decisions for the upcoming year) and perhaps during tax season.
+As with a typical retainer arrangement - just with a monthly retainer structure that fits better into the month-to-month cash flow of a younger clientele - services would be provided on an as-needed basis with clients, anticipating some busy points at the end of the year (reviewing employee benefits decisions for the upcoming year) and perhaps during tax season.
 But more broadly, advice will cover all of the cash flow, tax, insurance, and [simple] estate planning matters that are common to those in their 20s, 30s, and 40s (Gen X and Gen Y).
 To keep the business efficient, and to manage utilization, most questions/issues/meetings could be handled via email, phone call, and video conference, which also opens up the potential for working with clients outside your local geographic area; not only is there little need for in-person meetings in most situations, but the reality is that aside from an introductory meeting (for clients who are local), most tech-savvy Gen X or Y clients will likely appreciate the flexibility of a tech-savvy advisor that uses the available tools and technology of today!

 This also means that beyond some financial planning and CRM software, a website, an email account, a phone number, and video conferencing capabilities, your business will have virtually no overhead costs!
 You may not even need an office!
 In addition, the business model is rather simple from a compliance perspective, as it can be done with just a state RIA registration.
 There will be no actual assets under management, and no product implementation, so there is no need for the cost or hassle of a custodian or broker-dealer, and much of the essential state RIA compliance can be outsourced or templated (e.g., RIAinaBox, RIA Compliance Consultants, or RIA Compliance Group) given the simplicity of services involved.
 (Technically, if no investment advice is given, setting up an RIA might not even be necessary, although many clients may wish for guidance on their portfolios and 401(k) allocations, so getting the RIA set up is a good idea.)